Pope Francis: Synodality Is a ‘Style’ Whose Soul Is the Holy Spirit

 His comments today come in the context of continued ambiguity over what synodality means in fact and in practice, despite the ITC’s document on the subject and the Pope’s frequent explanations.

-Proponents see it as a means of broadening the Church’s outlook in the face of complexities facing modern societies and individuals today so she can better pastor to them — to help “interpret reality with the eyes and heart of God; the condition for following the Lord Jesus and being servants of life in this wounded time,” the Pope said in 2017.

-Critics, however, are concerned that synodality serves as a means of introducing heterodox pastoral practice and teaching into the Church under the guise of representing the sensus fidelium (the sense of the faithful) and the will of the People of God, many of whom are lapsed and uncatechised.
+Critics, however, are concerned that synodality serves as a means of introducing heterodox pastoral practice and teaching into the Church under the guise of representing the sensus fidelium (the sense of the faithful) and the will of the People of God, many of whom are lapsed and uncatechized.

 The Church in Germany is about to embark on a controversial two-year “synodal path” which will discuss the Church’s teaching on priestly celibacy, human sexuality and the role of women in the Church.